Irish Free State: Currency

+Foreign policy

+Ireland joined the League of Nations on 10 September 1923.
+It would also participate in the Olympics sending its first team to the 1924 Summer Olympics held in Paris.
+They would send further teams to the 1928 Summer Olympics and the 1932 Summer Olympics.

+According to Gerard Keown, by 1932 much had been achieved in the quest for an independent foreign policy.
+The Irish Free State was an established element in the European system and a member of the League of Nations.
+It had blazed a trail in asserting the rights of the dominions to their own foreign policy, in the process establishing full diplomatic relations with the United States, France, Belgium, Germany, and the Holy See.
+It was concluding its own political and commercial treaties and using the apparatus of international relations to pursue its interests.
+It had received the accolade of election to a non-permanent seat on the council of the League of Nations and asserted its full equality with Britain and the other dominions within the Commonwealth.

+By contrast, the military was drastically reduced in size and scope, with its budget cut by 82% from 1924 to 1929.
+The active duty forces were reduced from 28,000 men to 7,000.
+Co-operation with London was minimal.

 Demographics

 Birth rate

 According to one report, in 1924, shortly after the Free State's establishment, the new dominion had the "lowest birth-rate in the world".
-The report noted that amongst countries for which statistics were available (Ceylon, Chile, Japan, Spain, South Africa, Netherlands, Canada, Germany, Australia, United States, Britain, New Zealand, Finland and the Irish Free State), Ceylon had the highest birth rate at 40.8 per 1,000 while the Irish Free State had a birth rate of just 18.6 per 1,000.
+The report noted that amongst countries for which statistics were available (Ceylon, Chile, Japan, Spain, South Africa, the Netherlands, Canada, Germany, Australia, the United States, Britain, New Zealand, Finland, and the Irish Free State), Ceylon had the highest birth rate at 40.8 per 1,000 while the Irish Free State had a birth rate of just 18.6 per 1,000.

 Cultural outlook

-Irish society during this period was extremely Roman Catholic, with Roman Catholic thinkers promoting anti-capitalist, anti-communist, anti-Protestant, anti-Masonic and anti-Semitic views in Irish society.
-Through the works of priests such as Edward Cahill, Richard Devane and Denis Fahey, Irish society saw capitalism, individualism, communism, private banking, the promotion of alcohol, contraceptives, divorce and abortion as the pursuits of the old 'Protestant-elite' and Jews, with their efforts combined through the Freemasons.
+Irish society during this period was extremely Roman Catholic, with Roman Catholic thinkers promoting anti-capitalist, anti-communist, anti-Protestant, anti-Masonic, and antisemitic views in Irish society.
+Through the works of priests such as Edward Cahill, Richard Devane, and Denis Fahey, Irish society saw capitalism, individualism, communism, private banking, the promotion of alcohol, contraceptives, divorce, and abortion as the pursuits of the old 'Protestant-elite' and Jews, with their efforts combined through the Freemasons.
 Denis Fahey described Ireland as "the third most Masonic country in the world" and saw this alleged order as contrary to the creation of an independent Irish State.